flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

 # Designer setup guide

 The [FLOWX Designer](../flowx-designer.md) app is made up of a backend microservice and a frontend app.
 The backend microservice handles saving and editing process definitions.
-It provides the REST API used by the FLOWX Designer.
+It provides the REST API used by the [**FLOWX Designer**](../../terms/flowx-ai-designer).
 The processes defined here will be handled by the [FLOWX Engine](../../platform-deep-dive/core-components/flowx-engine/flowx-engine.md).

 Follow to next steps in order to set them up in your environment.